• Skip to primary navigation

 What is Miso Paste

-Miso is a soybean paste that is fermented with koji (or koji mold) and salt.
+Miso is a soybean paste fermented with koji (or koji mold) and salt.
 There are different types of koji used to ferment the miso including rice koji, barley koji, and soybean koji.
 It is fermented for 3 months up to 3 years.

 Why Should You Eat Miso